 The existing framework was designed for shareholders; 'a doctrine of shareholder primacy [...] has defined Anglo-Saxon capitalism for almost 50 years and shaped a world that is increasingly driven by corporations' (Edgecliffe-Johnson, 2019).
 This can be evidenced in a number of ways.
+For example, the term 'shareholder' is recognised in law in relation to reporting, while the term 'stakeholder' is now only emerging as a term used in legislation (see Table 2 in Section 4).
+The term 'stakeholder' was incorporated into s 64B of the Local Government Act 2002 in October 2019.
+The amendments to the Act require council-controlled organisations to prepare a 'statement of expectations' in relation to how a council-controlled organisation is to conduct its relationships with 'shareholding local authorities; and the communities of those local authorities, including any specified stakeholders within those communities...'.
+This is the only piece of legislation that mentions stakeholders in terms of reporting, albeit in terms of letting shareholders know about how those relationships are managed.

-For example, the term 'shareholder' is recognised in law in relation to reporting, while the term 'stakeholder' is not (see Table 2 below).
-This is even the case in the Public Finance Act 1989, which requires reports to be presented to the House of Representatives as the 'shareholders' of the public sector (see s 31).
+The prevalence of the term 'shareholder' in legislation is even seen in the Public Finance Act 1989, which requires reports to be presented to the House of Representatives, arguably in their role as the shareholder of the public sector (see s 31).

 Stakeholders are mentioned elsewhere in legislation, but not in relation to reporting.
 For example, the Education Act 1989 and the Fiordland (Te Moana o Atawhenua) Marine Management Act 2005 respectively mention the term stakeholder in relation to consultation requirements or in the preamble.